Pentahexagonal pyritoheptacontatetrahedron

 In geometry, a pentahexagonal pyritoheptacontatetrahedron is a near-miss Johnson solid with pyritohedral symmetry.
 This near-miss was discovered by Mason Green in 2006.
 It has 6 hexagonal faces, 12 pentagonal faces, and 56 triangles in 3 symmetry positions.
 Mason calls it a hexagonally expanded snubbed dodecahedron.

 With regular hexagons and pentagons it is a symmetrohedron.
 The triangles are not equilateral, with triangle-triangle edges compressed by 1.8%.

 It has 3 vertex configurations, 3.3.5.6, 3.5.3.6, 3.3.3.3.5, with the last shared in the snub dodecahedron.

+Dual Polyhedron

+The dual of the pentahexagonal pyritoheptacontatetrahedron is made of kites, quadrilaterals, and pentagonal faces.
+It has 60 faces.